Jessie Ware: 2014–2018: Tough Love and Glasshouse

-2020–present: What's Your Pleasure? and That!
+2018–present: What's Your Pleasure? and That!
 Feels Good!

-Ware's What's Your Pleasure? was released on June 27, 2020, after being pushed back from its initial release date of 5 June.
+Ware's What's Your Pleasure? was released on 27 June 2020, after being pushed back from its initial release date of 5 June.
 The first single from the album, "Adore You", was released in February 2019.
 This was followed by "Mirage (Don't Stop)" in November, "Spotlight" in February 2020 and then "Ooh La La" in April, "Save a Kiss" in May and "What's Your Pleasure?" in July.
 The album was met with widespread critical acclaim.
 In April 2021, Ware announced an expanded edition of the album titled What's Your Pleasure?
-The Platinum Pleasure Edition with a June 11 release date, along with the release of the single "Please".
+The Platinum Pleasure Edition with an 11 June release date, along with the release of the single "Please".
 The reissue features seven additional songs, including singles "Overtime", "Please", and "Hot N Heavy", and a remix of "Adore You", for a total of eight additional tracks.

-Later that year, she collaborated with Kylie Minogue on the reissue of Minogue's fifteenth studio album Disco entitled Disco: Guest List Edition.
-Their song "Kiss of Life" was released on October 29, 2021.
-Their collaboration after Minogue appeared on Table Manners in September 2020.
+Later in 2021, Ware collaborated with Kylie Minogue on the reissue of Minogue's fifteenth studio album, Disco, entitled Disco: Guest List Edition.
+Their song "Kiss of Life" was released on 29 October 2021.
+Their collaboration took place after Minogue appeared on Ware's podcast Table Manners in September 2020.
 In the episode, the pair spoke about writing together.
-Ware later joked that she'd "bullied" Minogue into a duet as the two further discussed a collaboration.
+Ware later joked that she had "bullied" Minogue into a duet as the two further discussed a collaboration.

 "Free Yourself", the lead single from Ware's fifth studio album, That!
-Feels Good!, was released on July 19, 2022 following a premiere at that year's Glastonbury Festival.
+Feels Good!, was released on 19 July 2022 following a premiere at that year's Glastonbury Festival.
 It was produced by Stuart Price.
-The next single, "Pearls", was released on February 9, 2023, following a teaser posted a few days prior.
+The next single, "Pearls", was released on 9 February 2023, following a teaser posted a few days prior.
 Ware has teased tracks of various genres including R&B, house and soul, describing the record as "Remember Where You Are" but a "bit more soulful".